Crazy Mountains: Geography

 Spanning a distance of 40 miles (64 km), the Crazy Mountains are located between the Musselshell and Yellowstone rivers.
 The highest peak is Crazy Peak at 11214 ft.
-Rising over 7000 ft above the Great plains to the east, the Crazies dominate their surroundings and are plainly visible just north of Interstate 90.
+Rising over 7000 ft above the Great Plains to the east, the Crazies dominate their surroundings and are plainly visible just north of Interstate 90.

 The Crazy Mountains form an isolated island range east of the Continental Divide.
 Other isolated ranges in Montana include the Castle Mountains, Little Belt Mountains, Big Snowy Mountains, Little Snowy Mountains, Bears Paw Mountains, Judith Mountains, North and South Moccasin Mountains, Highwood Mountains, Little Rocky Mountains, Sweet Grass Hills, Bull Mountains and, in the southeastern corner of the state near Ekalaka, the Long Pines.

 Geology

 The Big Timber Stock, a large igneous intrusion, forms the bedrock in the Crazy Mountains.
-The stock is of Tertiary age, and consists of diorite and gabbro with zones of Quartz Monzodiorite, and which has been intruded by many dikes and sills.
+The stock is of Tertiary age, and consists of diorite and gabbro with zones of Quartz Monzodiorite, which has been intruded by many dikes and sills.

 Geological features of the Crazy Mountains include: